sameeralishaik123/Task-3/README.md

 Use SQL queries to extract and analyze data from an Ecommerce database using *MySQL*.

 ## Dataset:
-- Custom sample Ecommerce SQL database:sample_ecommerce.sql ( included in this repo )
+- Custom sample Ecommerce SQL database : sample_ecommerce.sql ( included in this repo )

 ## Tools Used